wijathemidja/LiOS/README.md

 ### Hypervisor vs Emulation

 Some (very little) games exist native for ARM but distros already have full basic support (see above).
-This means they can run through a hypervisor for iOS instead of an emulator, giving us much more perormance.
-This will require JIT which can already be achieved on all modern iOS versions (See StikDebug / StikJIT).
+This means they can run through a hypervisor for iOS instead of an emulator, giving us much more performance.
+This will require JIT AND a hypervisor (see project.md) which can already be achieved on  iOS 16.3 and below  (See StikDebug / StikJIT + and UTM HV).
+We already have JIT on iOS 26, but require a hypervisor.

 For x86 software, FEX may be used.
 It is compatiable with Arch (which has a project called Arch ARM), the upcoming SteamOS-ARM, and currently Ubuntu since v22.04 .
 FEX is an emulator however, and so will have reduced performance.